The Haunted Mansion: Development

 After Disney's death in December 1966, the project evolved significantly.
 The Museum of the Weird restaurant idea was abandoned.
 The Imagineers objected to a walk-through attraction's low capacity, going so far as suggesting building two identical attractions to accommodate twice as many guests.
 A solution appeared with the development of the Omnimover system for Adventure Thru Inner Space.
 Renamed the Doom Buggy, the system's continuous chain of semi-enclosed vehicles offered high capacity.
 The cars could be set to rotate in any direction at any point, allowing the Imagineers to control what guests saw and heard.
-Because each car held from one to three people, it was a convenient way to divide guests into smaller groups—a better fit with the story of people wandering "alone" through a haunted house.
+Because each car held from one to three people, it was a convenient way to divide guests into smaller groups—a better fit with the story of people wandering alone through a haunted house.

 Debut

 Employee previews of the Mansion were held August 6, 7, and the 8th, followed by "soft" openings on August 9 and 10 where limited numbers of park guests were allowed to ride.
 A "Midnight" Press Event was held on the evening of August 11.
-The Mansion opened to all guests on August 12, 1969, announced in full-page newspaper ads.
-It was an immediate success, attracting record crowds and helping the Disney Company recover from Walt's untimely death.
+The Mansion opened to all guests on August 12, 1969.

 In around 1977, WDI considered utilizing the unused designs, creatures and effects that Rolly Crump had originally created for the Haunted Mansion and the Museum of the Weird as part of Professor Marvel's Gallery—"a tent show of mysteries and delights, a carousel of magic and wonder," to be built as part of Disneyland's Discovery Bay expansion area.
 The idea was dropped when the expansion's plans fell through.

-The attraction opened at Magic Kingdom in 1971 and Tokyo Disneyland in 1983.
-In 1999, a retrospective, "Art of The Haunted Mansion", was featured at The Disney Gallery above the entrance to Pirates of the Caribbean.
-When the 2003 film The Haunted Mansion was released, a retrospective of its art was featured in the gallery.